seek-oss/sku/packages/sku/README.md

 - [insin/nwb](https://github.com/insin/nwb)
 - [NYTimes/kyt](https://github.com/NYTimes/kyt)

+> [!WARNING]
-**WARNING: While this software is open source, its primary purpose is to improve consistency, cross-team collaboration and code quality at SEEK.
-As a result, it’s likely that we will introduce more breaking API changes to this project than you’ll find in its alternatives.**
+> While this software is open source, its primary purpose is to improve consistency, cross-team collaboration and code quality at SEEK.
+> As a result, it’s likely that we will introduce more breaking API changes to this project than you’ll find in its alternatives.

 ## Getting Started